Delay-rate tradeoff in ergodic interference alignment: Abstract

 \section{Abstract}

-Ergodic interference alignment -- as introduced by Nazer et al (NGJV) -- is a technique that allows high performance in $n$-user interference networks with fast fading, which works by matching channel state matrices.
-However, it comes with the overhead of a long time delay until matchable channel states occur.
-(The delay is $q^{n^2}$ for field size $q$ -- we call $n^2$ the delay exponent.)
+Ergodic interference alignment, as introduced by Nazer et al (NGJV), is a technique that allows high-rate communication in $n$-user interference networks with fast fading.
+It works by splitting communication across a pair of fading matrices.
+However, it comes with the overhead of a long time delay until matchable matrices occur: the delay is $q^{n^2}$ for field size $q$.

-In this paper, we outline new schemes, called $\JAP$ and $\JAPB$ that reduce the expected delay, some of them at the cost of a reduction in rate from the NGJV scheme.

-In particular, we give examples of good schemes for networks with few users, and show that in large networks, the delay exponent scales quadratically for a constant per-user rate and is constant for a constant sum-rate.
-We also show that half the single-user rate can be achieved reducing NGJV's delay exponent from $n^2$ to $(n-1)(n-2)$.
+In this paper, we outline two new families of schemes, called $\JAP$ and $\JAPB$, that reduce the expected delay, sometimes at the cost of a reduction in rate from the NGJV scheme.
+In particular, we give examples of good schemes for networks with few users, and show that in large $n$-user networks, the delay scales like $q^T$, where $T$ is quadratic in $n$ for a constant per-user rate and $T$ is constant for a constant sum-rate.
+We also show that half the single-user rate can be achieved while reducing NGJV's delay from $q^{n^2}$ to $q^{(n-1)(n-2)}$.